-Phi Beta Kappa Visiting Scholar Jock Reynolds, Henry J. Heinz II Director of the Yale University Art Gallery from 1998 to 2018, will discuss Collaboration and Learning in the Visual Arts at 5:30PM on Monday, September 16, 2019, in 126 Lamar Hall.
+Thanks to our Phi Beta Kappa Visiting Scholar Jock Reynolds, Henry J. Heinz II Director of the Yale University Art Gallery from 1998 to 2018, who visited campus to discuss Collaboration and Learning in the Visual Arts on September 16, 2019.

 UM Student Serves as Writing Intern for the Phi Beta Kappa Society